skillrepos/copilot-hands-on/codespace-labs.md

 ![alternative suggestions](./images/cdd4.png?raw=true "alternative suggestions")

 12. Let's do one more pass at getting a specific prompt for Copilot.
 Delete all the code currently in index.js.
 This time we will not enter a comment, but will enter a specific funtion name.
 Type the following in the empty file.
+(There are no parentheses after the *splitURLandReturnComponents* text.)
 Do not hit tab or return yet.

 ```
-function splitURLandReturnComponents (
+function splitURLandReturnComponents
 ```

 13. With this function name, Copilot should suggest a full function definition - in fact it may suggest several.
 To see the options, hover over the first line and a small window should appear.
 This window will not how many options there are (probably 2 or 3) and provide "<" and ">" links to toggle between them.
 Click on the "<" and ">" buttons to see the differences in the available suggestions.